$330 | 6 Weeks

 “Writing is the crack through which you can crawl into a bigger world, into your wild mind.” ~Natalie Goldberg, author of Wild Mind

-Looking for a way to access stories buried deep inside your wild mind?
+Looking for a way to access stories and poems buried deep inside your wild mind?
 Want to let raw thoughts and memories bubble up into words on the page?
-Then let’s join together in a virtual writing circle via Zoom (like FaceTime or Skype, only easier), each of us with our pen and notebook from our own spot on the planet.
+Then let’s join together in a virtual writing circle via Zoom, each of us with our pen and notebook from our own spot on the planet.

 A writing circle is an intimate, brave space for a community of writers to gather for 1 ½ hours at a set time to free-write from prompts in timed bursts.
 These writing sessions are spontaneous, intimate, freeing, transformative, and sometimes even cathartic.
 We write quickly and messily, saying yes to whatever shows up, followed by group read-arounds.
 We don’t edit, judge, or critique during the writing circles.
 We let go of expectations.
 We witness.

 Some writers choose to turn their messy, juice-filled free-writes into polished essays or poems.
-Some use this practice to loosen up their creative mind and break through stuck places.
+Some use this practice to loosen up their creative mind, break through stuck places, and find their voice.
 Some use it to for personal insight and clarity.
 Your choice.